-Home » Desserts » How to make pumpkin cookies
+Home » Fall » Soft pumpkin cookies with cinnamon frosting

 | |

-Soft pumpkin cookies frosted with a buttery cinnamon icing are a perfect fall treat.
+Filled with warm, seasonal spices, these soft pumpkin cookies are topped with a buttery cinnamon icing, making them the perfect fall treat.
 Make a batch of these melt in your mouth cookies for Halloween and top with fun sprinkles.
-Try these Day of the Dead cupcakes for another delicious sweet.

 These are always a hit when I make them.
 They are super soft, cakey and honestly almost melt in your mouth.